AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/legacy_migration.rst

 * In ``urls.py`` remove the paths for ``DownloadRedirectView`` and ``GenerateUploadView``, and add the following instead (if not already done as part of installation)::

-    # You can change the path to whatever you like, or add the pattersn to the top level
+    # You can change the path to whatever you like, or add the patterns to the top level
     path("async-file/", include(default_async_field_registry.get_url_patterns())),

 When you migrate, if the ``common_storage_async_temp_file`` table exists its data will be copied into the corresponding